daos-stack/daos/doc/admin/deployment.md

 7. Format Storage (from any node)
     - When `daos_server` is started for the first time (and no SCM directory exists), `daos_server` enters "maintenance mode" and waits for a `dmg storage format` call to be issued from the management tool.
-This remote call will trigger the formatting of the locally attached storage on the host for use with DAOS using the parameters defined in the server config file.
-    - `dmg -i -l <host:port>,... storage format -f` [management tool details](/src/control/cmd/dmg/README.md#storage-format)
+    - `dmg -i -l <host:port>,... storage format` [management tool details](/src/control/cmd/dmg/README.md#storage-format)
     - [SCM specific details](/src/control/server/README.md#scm-format)
     - [NVMe specific details](/src/control/server/README.md#nvme-format)